OAR

 Non-phosphate rinse aids

 Much of the groundwater in the Assabet watershed contains a lot of dissolved iron and manganese.
 If your water comes from a municipal or private well, consider using a non-phosphate rinse aid when you use a non-phosphate automatic dishwashing detergent.
 The rinse aid can help prevent filming of dissolved minerals on your dishes and utensils.
-White vinegar is also a good rinse aid.

 Phosphate content in popular cleaners